-Though Tastyworks is a U.S. 🗽 based broker, it’s perfectly possible for European/U.K. residents to open an account as well.
-Tastyworks offers many advantages over European alternatives, such as $0 fees for buying and selling stocks and ETFs, a unique 💻 trading platform, and—most important—one can use Tastyworks to access US domiciled ETFs, otherwise unavailable to Europeans.
+Though Tastytrade is a U.S. 🗽 based broker, it’s perfectly possible for European/U.K. residents to open an account as well.
+Tastytrade offers many advantages over European alternatives, such as $0 fees for buying and selling stocks and ETFs, a unique 💻 trading platform, and—most important—one can use Tastytrade to access US domiciled ETFs, otherwise unavailable to Europeans.

 Registering an account

 Currently, you can open an account from most European countries, including e.g. the U.K, Germany, France, Netherlands… To be sure, check the up to date list of supported countries here.
 Alternatively, check out the guide on using eToro for unsupported countries.

 Some U.S. citizens have experienced trouble opening an account from Europe, though it isn’t clear whether this applies to all European countries.
 If you are a U.S. citizen and want to be sure, you can contact Tastytrade beforehand to confirm.